JULIUS KLEINER MEMORIAL PARK

 In Unexpected Places

 Julius Kleiner Park is an expansive open space nestled amongst the bustling veins of the city of Meridian, Idaho.
 A beautiful place of calm and fresh air that can only be found in parks of this size.
 With approximately 1,300 trees, a theme reflective of the foliage quickly emerged.

 A Breath Of

 Everything from the information monuments, to the park benches, to the navigation signs, were woven together by a cohesive visual language.
 An extensive wayfinding system of monolithic signs, whose overall shape is representative of a leaf, also have dimensional leaves cut into the steel structures.
 The colorful backers indicate which quadrant of the park visitors are in, utilizing the unique color of that section of the park.
 The park benches are functional art, both furthering the imagery associated with the park and providing a chance for visitors to rest and take it all in.

 This project began with the customer’s desire to evoke a certain experience of place in park visitors.
 The custom design took us on a journey, from research and development, which can be found in our early models of the wayfinding signs, all the way to engineering and ultimately specialty fabrication.
-The directional maps and informational shelters include educational interpretive signage and the main entrance is a work of architectural signage that everyone can enjoy.
+The directional maps and shelters with informational panels include educational interpretive signage and the main entrance is a work of architectural signage that everyone can enjoy.